-Review Procedure for Purchases above \$200,000 - procedure under development.
+Review Procedure for Purchases above \$200,000.

-6. MONITORING AND REVIEW
+MONITORING AND REVIEW

 To enable the University's assets to be properly accounted for and the Capitalised Asset Register accurately maintained, confirmation of assets recorded on the Capitalised Asset Register will be required.